Deblurring 3D Gaussian Splatting

 \section{Limitations \& Future Works}

-NeRF-based deblurring methods~\cite{ma2022deblur,Lee_2023_CVPR,peng2022pdrf}, which are developed under the assumption of volumetric rendering, are not straightforwardly applicable to rasterization-based 3D-GS~\cite{kerbl20233d}.
+NeRF-based deblurring methods~\cite{ma2022deblur,Lee_2023_CVPR,peng2022pdrf}, which are developed under the assumption of volumetric rendering, are not easily applicable to rasterization-based 3D-GS~\cite{kerbl20233d}.
 However, they can be compatible to rasterization by optimizing their MLP to deform kernels in the space of the rasterized image instead of letting MLP deform the rays and kernels in the world space.
 Although it is an interesting direction, it will incur additional costs for interpolating pixels and just implicitly transform the geometry of 3D Gaussians.
 Therefore, we believe that it will not be an optimal way to model scene blurriness using 3D-GS~\cite{kerbl20233d}.
-Another approach to deblur the defocus blur using 3D-GS~\cite{kerbl20233d} can be convolving the rasterized image with conventional grid blur kernels such as gaussian blur kernel~\cite{hummel1987deblurring}.
-With this approach however, the kernel expressivity is limited compared to the learnable kernels since the Gaussian blur kernel is a simple unimodal Gaussian distribution along each axis and is not learnable.
-Instead of a fixed Gaussian blur kernel, adopting a learnable grid blur kernel can also be another promising direction to address defocus blur.
-Nevertheless, as blurriness naturally varies spatially across the scene and each pixel, it is ideal to train blur kernels for every pixel from all training views.
-Thus, such method can incur high memory requirements, and its usage is limited if the rendering image is high resolution or lots of training images are provided.